ripleya1/BigBoiBot/README.md

     - Fix tiktok links is whether or not tiktok links get "fixed" by replacing the Tiktok URL with a vxtiktok URL, this is set to true by default
 - put your bot token in a token.txt file in the same directory as the Python script file
 - do likewise with the Google Maps API Key in a mapskey.txt file
-- create a reminders.json file with nothing inside of it except for a two closed brackets ([])
 - replace the directory variable on line 19 where Python reads the txt and json files with your own
+- note that a reminders.json file will be created for you in the directory on the first run of the bot
 - note that dependencies are included in the requirements.txt file

 ## Discord.py